Houston: Healthcare

 Houston is the seat of the Texas Medical Center, which is the largest medical center in the world, and which describes itself as containing the world's largest concentration of research and healthcare institutions.
 All 49 member institutions of the Texas Medical Center are non-profit organizations.
 They provide patient and preventive care, research, education, and local, national, and international community well-being.
 Employing more than 73,600 people, institutions at the medical center include 13 hospitals and two specialty institutions, two medical schools, four nursing schools, and schools of dentistry, public health, pharmacy, and virtually all health-related careers.
 It is where one of the first—and still the largest—air emergency service, Life Flight, was created, and an inter-institutional transplant program was developed.
 Around 2007, more heart surgeries were performed at the Texas Medical Center than anywhere else in the world.

-Some of the academic and research health institutions at the center include MD Anderson Cancer Center, Baylor College of Medicine, UT Health Science Center, Memorial Hermann Hospital, Houston Methodist Hospital, Texas Children's Hospital, and University of Houston College of Pharmacy.
+Some of the academic and research health institutions at the center include MD Anderson Cancer Center, Baylor College of Medicine, McGovern Medical School, University of Texas Health Science Center at Houston, Memorial Hermann Hospital, Houston Methodist Hospital, Texas Children's Hospital, and University of Houston College of Pharmacy.

 The Menninger Clinic, a psychiatric treatment center, is affiliated with Baylor College of Medicine and the Houston Methodist Hospital System.
 With hospital locations nationwide and headquarters in Houston, the Triumph Healthcare hospital system was the third largest long term acute care provider nationally in 2005.

 Harris Health System (formerly Harris County Hospital District), the hospital district for Harris County, operates public hospitals (Ben Taub General Hospital and Lyndon B. Johnson Hospital) and public clinics.
 The City of Houston Health Department also operates four clinics.
 As of 2011 the dental centers of Harris Health System take patients of ages 16 and up with patients under that age referred to the City of Houston's dental clinics.
 Montgomery County Hospital District (MCHD) serves as the hospital district for Houstonians living in Montgomery County.
 Fort Bend County, in which a portion of Houston resides, does not have a hospital district.
 OakBend Medical Center serves as the county's charity hospital which the county contracts with.